Great Britain Philately: Britain celebrated royal marriages on commemoratives

 Prince Charles’ second marriage to Camilla Parker Bowles was marked with this souvenir sheet.
 The wedding date changed after it was issued.

 Prince Charles married Lady Diana Spencer in 1981.
 Royal Mail issued this 25-penny stamp and a matching 14p stamp to commemorate the royal marriage.

 The marriage of Princess Elizabeth to Philip Mountbatten in November 1947 was marked by the General Post Office with a special cancellation seen on this cover.
 The 43-penny stamp (Scott 1783) from a set of four stamps issued Nov.
-13, 1997, for their 50th wedding anniversary is shown at left.
-The same photo appears on a 20p stamp.
+13, 1997, for

 The marriages of the royals, as the royal family are popularly known in Great Britain, have been commemorated on postage stamps.